MaigoULTD/USPSFreeAdVal/README.md

   Using a "wait-and-see" function in Selenium (webdriver.Wait), will throw a TimeoutException when an element is not found in time.
 I use this to tell the script when an address is invalidated.

+  As for typos: Yes.
+This script does NOT account for typos.
+As does the USPS.
+USPS won't send a mail-piece to 123 Mian St even if you meant it for 123 Main St!